nbw/battlesnake/README.md

 This was actually quite easy.

-1. When making my tree, I kept track an array of all the "path end nodes" of a path (i.e. nodes that had no where else to move or nodes with LEVEL = N, where N was what I defined as my max tree depth).
+1. When making my tree, I kept track an array of all the "end nodes" of a path (i.e. nodes that had no where else to move or nodes with LEVEL = N, where N was what I defined as my max tree depth).
 Since I had all of my "path end nodes", I selected all the ones with the highest level (for example if I had some nodes with level 5, 4, 3, etc. then I looked at only the ones with level 5), which made the assumption that longer paths are better, regardless.

 2. Then of those nodes, I selected the lowest sum.